 on how to achieve a high grade:

-1. Log on at least 3-7 times a week for about 2 hours each time.
-Post on a MINIMUM of 3 different days each week.
-This fosters INTERACTION with classmates.
+1. Log on at least 3-74 times a week in the semester about 2 hours each time.
+Post on MINIMUM 3 different days each week in the semester.

 Make sure your written assignments reveal your knowledge of the textbook,

 participation in the discussions, and understanding of the issues.